Ocean Guardian SCUBA 7 REVIEW

-In this Ocean Guardian Scuba 7 review, we’ve prepared for you, we’ll introduce a certain plucky maritime device you’ll surely going to love!
-When you head out to the seaside with a serious intention of doing some diving and surfing, (or fishing), you’re headed to a completely new and exciting eco-system that abounds in flashy-looking species of fish, sea stars and many other colourful creatures.
-Also, it’s usually the shark territory.
-The unfortunate thing is, no matter how agile or strong you are, chances are- you won’t last more than a minute in a direct conflict with a shark, as they are in their own territory.
+When you head out to the seaside with a serious intention of doing some diving you’re headed to a completely new and exciting eco-system that abounds in flashy-looking species of fish, sea stars and many other colorful creatures.
+You are also going in the sharks territory.
+The unfortunate thing is, no matter how agile or strong you are, chances are, you won’t last more than a minute in a direct conflict with a shark.

 So, if you happen to frequent these kinds of spots particularly rich in shark population, you need to be extra careful and take some precaution measures against a full-blown shark attack which will leave you seriously maimed or even result in an instant death.
 For many people who are bound to go to the seaside often, whether because of their jobs or sheer leisure, the recently-developed shark shields are the weapons of choice they use to combat this serious issue.

-In this Ocean Guardian scuba 7 review, we’ll talk about one of the most recent installations in the line of professionally-made, scientifically-approved anti-shark contraptions – the Sharkshield scuba 7.
-Before we discuss this device and its features in more detail, we’ll provide to you a short description of the shark shield technology and how it works.
+In this Ocean Guardian scuba 7 review, we’ll talk about one of the most robust devices in the line of professionally-made, scientifically-approved active anti-shark devices, the Sharkshield SCUBA 7.
+Before we discuss this device and its features in more detail, we’ll provide you a short description of the shark shield technology and how it works.

-In this part of the review, we’ll talk about the working principle behind this brilliant invention.
-First of all, it’s worth reiterating that it’s great success among the sea-frequenting people is because of its sheer simplicity.
-Its compact design with few parts means that few parts can break and leave you in a horrible shark-infested area without any means of protection whatsoever- which can be a seriously annoying prospect, in all fairness.
+First of all, it’s worth reiterating that it’s a great success among the sea-frequenting people is because of its sheer simplicity.
+Its compact design with few parts means that few parts can break and leave you in a horrible shark-infested area without any means of protection whatsoever.
+Which can be a seriously disturbing prospect, in all fairness.

 Ocean Guardian SCUBA 7 specifications and features

 As for the lower temperatures of water, you should pay attention that it doesn’t go really low because the amount of cold this shark-repelling appliance can take is fairly limited.
 The range of temperatures that it covers goes from 53.6°F (12°C) to 104°F (40°C).
-Anything within this range will have this utensil work like a charm.
-The trouble starts with anything that is below the designated lowest temperature, that is 53.6°F (40°C).
+Anything within this range it will work like a charm.
+The trouble starts with anything that is below the designated lowest temperature.
 Even though it may still work properly in settings with low temperatures, its battery lifespan will be somewhat shortened.

 Images Courtesy of sharkshield.com